xxsc0529/genai-toolbox/docs/tools/mssql-sql.md

 # Cloud SQL Mssql Tool

-A "mssql" tool executes a pre-defined SQL statement against a Cloud SQL for SQL Server database.
+A "mssql-sql" tool executes a pre-defined SQL statement against a Cloud SQL for SQL Server database.
 It's compatible with any of the following sources:

 - [cloud-sql-mssql](../sources/cloud-sql-mssql.md)